mostdev-eth/Portfolio-Tracker/README.md

 6. Visit http://localhost:3000

-7. To shut down the server use "CTRL + C" followed by "y" and ENTER in commannd prompt
+7. To shut down the server just close the command prompt or use "CTRL + C" followed by "y" and ENTER